noreplydev/noreplydev.sh/posts/introduction-to-the-hashing.md

 - MD5: It's a 128-bit hash function.
 It's not secure anymore and it's not recommended to use it since the computers are fast enough to find collisions.
 - SHA-1: It's a 160-bit hash function.
 It runs with the same problems as MD5.
 - SHA-2: It's a family of hash functions.
 It has different variants like SHA-224, SHA-256, SHA-384, SHA-512, SHA-512/224, SHA-512/256.
 It's the most used hash function family nowadays.
 Each variant has a different output length which is the number that follows the SHA- prefix.

+# Hashing use cases

+Hashing is util for many things.
+Think that hashing is a function that given an input return a unique output.
+This is very useful when we want unique identifiers for data.
+For example, a password is a data that we want to store in a database.
+We don't want to store the password in plain text because if someone gets access to the database, they will have access to all the passwords.
+So, we can hash the password and store the hash in the database.
+When a user wants to log in, we can hash the password and compare it with the hash stored in the database.
+If they match, the user can log in.

+In this case, we are using the hashed password as an identifier of the real password.